liflab/beepbeep-3-book/markdown/advanced/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/util/RunOnExample.java#L49)

 A `RunOn` processor is created, and is given a `Cumulate` processor that is instructed to compute the cumulative sum of a stream of events.
-When receiving a collection, `RunOn` pushes each element into a fresh copy `Cumulate`; the last event is collected and returned.
+When receiving a collection, `RunOn` pushes each element into a fresh copy of `Cumulate`; the last event is collected and returned.
 The end result is a program that computes the sum of elements in each set:

 ```
 9.0